michaelyaacoub/portfolio/README.md

 ### TL;DR
-Proper credit goes to brittanychiang.com who originally built that app.
+Proper credit goes to [Brittany Chang](https://github.com/bchiang7/v4) who originally built that app.

-Thank you Brittany 🙏
+Thank you [Brittany](brittanychiang.com) for keeping that an open source project 🙏

 ## 🚨 Forking this repo (please read!)